facebook/zstd/contrib/declib/README.md

 cd zstd/contrib/declib
 ./combine.sh -r ../../lib -r ../../lib/common -r ../../lib/decompress -o zstddeclib.c zstddeclib-in.c
 ```
-Then add the resulting file to your project (see the [example files](examples)). `build.sh` will run the above script then compile and test the resulting library.
+Then add the resulting file to your project (see the [example files](examples)). `build.sh` will run the above script then compile and test the library.

 Why
 ---